Miragle-Hub/Holiday-Hack-Challenge-2023---SANS/README.md

 ### Reportinator
 Difficulty: 🎄🎄

+How well do you know your pentest reports?

 <details>
 <summary>Solution</summary>
 Noel Boetie used ChatNPT to write a pentest report.
 Go to Christmas Island and help him clean it up.